fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 }
 ```

-and the function is called as can be expected
+and the function is called as can be expected:

 ```js
 const result = sum(1, 5)